 All students must apply to the College to be admitted to or continue in the College at the junior level.
 Even if you are a UF or a Public Health and Health Professions sophomore, you must apply and be accepted by the College to continue in Public Health and Health Professions as a junior.
 The application process is different depending upon whether you are a current UF student.
 Select the category below that applies to you and follow the instructions.

-IF YOU ARE NOT A UF STUDENT: Application to the University of Florida and a specific professional program within our College are two separate steps.
+IF YOU ARE NOT A UF STUDENT: Application to the University of Florida and a specific Bachelor of Health Science application are required..
 If you are not a UF student, you must apply to both the University and to the College of Public Health and Health Professions.
 In order to apply to the University, you must complete a University application.
 A University application packet can be obtained from: University of Florida, Office of Admissions, 201 Criser Hall, Box 114000, Gainesville, FL 32611-4000.
 You can also download a University application form from the UF Admissions web site.
 If you have questions, you can reach the UF Admissions Office at (352) 392-1365.
 The BHS application is available here.
 You may either bring your transcripts to our office (HPNP Building, room 3189) or mail them to the address below.
 Your application is not considered complete until we are in receipt of both the online application and your transcripts.

 BHS Office of Admissions

 Gainesville, FL 32610-0194

 Admission Considerations: Admission to the University does not guarantee admission to our College because our academic programs are “limited access.”
 Limited access means that we admit only a limited number of students each year to ensure our students get the best clinical training possible.
 Students receiving their AA degree from a Florida Community College are given equal consideration with University of Florida students.
 However, all students must have all requirements completed, including an AA degree, by the end of Summer A term for both Summer and Fall admission.